OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 <img src="./docimg/android.jpg" width="450" height="800" alt="Web Interface">

 The red dot at the top of the page is an activity witness.
-It blinks red to green and vice-versa whene data are read.
+It blinks red to green and vice-versa when data are read.

 ### The real device
 First setting: